bjmt/yamtk/README.md

   can be useful if you wish to see matches from the strand the motif was matched from, as the default is to always return the sequence from the forward strand.
+- `std_kmers.sh`: Filter the output of `yamshuf -p` to only include k-mers containing standard letters (ACGT or ACGU).
 - `to_bed.sh`: Convert the results to a BED6+4 format.
 - `to_gff3.sh`: Convert the results to GFF3.
 - `to_gtf.sh`: Convert the results to GTF/GFF2.